fbpx

 • Our second visit (2019) was for 3 weeks, and our budget was a bit more flexible, but still not huge.

-• And on our most recent trip (2023), we had 3 weeks and a more generous Japan travel budget.
+• On our most recent trip (2023), we had 3 weeks and a more generous Japan travel budget.
 We also had our toddler with us, meaning we made choices with her in mind, which alters our budget a bit.

-Good to know: We have updated this article to reflect the actual current prices in Japan so that you have the most accurate, up-to-date information!
+Good to know: We continue to update this article to reflect the actual current prices in Japan so that you have the most accurate, up-to-date information!

 How much is a trip to Japan?